How to Apply

 Acceptance is contingent upon submitting post-acceptance documents, approved background checks, health information, and fees in accordance with established deadlines.

 Students must possess certain physical and mental attributes to be able to complete the curriculum.
 Please review the Essential Functions [PDF] prior to applying to the program.
-A student must meet these expectations without or with reasonable accommodation.
+A student must meet these expectations with or without reasonable accommodation.